docksal/docksal/docs/project-customize.md

     environment:
       - APACHE_DOCUMENTROOT=/var/www/${DOCROOT:-docroot}
       - VIRTUAL_HOST=${VIRTUAL_HOST}
+    # cli has to be up before web
+    depends_on:
+      - cli
 ```

 **2.** In `cli` service it's a volumes section.
 You should not remove or change these volumes.